alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 **Do not open the command line**

 For this lab, we have installed our own gitlab server on the docker container.
+We will use this server for all our exercises.

 ##Creating `ansible` repository on gitlab.
 ###Exercise-1